BBC German Service: Cold War

-The 20-minute program Briefe ohne Unterschrift ("Letters without Signature") has been an integral part of the Program for East Germany since 1955 (previously it was called Funkbriefkasten).
-This mailbox program was heard every Friday from 8:15 p.m.
-The idea was: listeners wrote to the BBC in London, where the program's German-speaking presenter, Austin Harrison, selected a number of letters for the broadcast.
+The 20-minute programme Briefe ohne Unterschrift ("Letters without Signature") has been an integral part of the Programme for East Germany since 1955 (previously it was called Funkbriefkasten).
+This mailbox programme was heard every Friday from 8:15 p.m.
+The idea was: listeners wrote to the BBC in London, where the programme's German-speaking presenter, Austin Harrison, selected a number of letters for the broadcast.
 He was actually live on air every week, reading out the letters he had selected without mentioning the sender's name, answering them and classifying them with comments.
 Harrison hosted the show from 1955 until its end in 1974.

-The East German Stasi had already begun intercepting letters sent to the BBC's P.O. box in West Berlin by 1954, but instead of cancelling the program the German Service started rotating P.O. boxes and eventually implemented a system of fake addresses, often associated with properties reduced to rubble in the Allied bombings to prompt the postal service to redirect letters to the BBC office.
+The East German Stasi had already begun intercepting letters sent to the BBC's P.O. box in West Berlin by 1954, but instead of cancelling the programme the German Service started rotating P.O. boxes and eventually implemented a system of fake addresses, often associated with properties reduced to rubble in the Allied bombings to prompt the postal service to redirect letters to the BBC office.

-The program's reliance on letters from East German listeners posed significant risks, exposing them to potential reprisals as government surveillance grew more efficient.
+The programme's reliance on letters from East German listeners posed significant risks, exposing them to potential reprisals as government surveillance grew more efficient.
 Until 1961, when the Berlin Wall was built, listeners could mail letters from West Berlin or visit the BBC German Service office on Savignyplatz, but both options carried danger.

 Despite the dangers, some continued to write, believing the BBC's service was worth it, especially during crises like the 1953 workers' uprising.
 This persistence underscored the importance of impartial news broadcasts in politically tumultuous times, as highlighted in a report after the 1956 Hungarian uprising.

 In 1956, the foreign services of the BBC, including the German Service, continued even-handed reporting on the Suez Crisis, in spite of the Government pressuring the BBC to support the war.

 The German service of the BBC apparently collaborated closely with a secret propaganda department of the British Foreign Office for decades.
 Austin Harrison wrote detailed reports about his visits to the GDR to the Foreign Office; reports that were forwarded to the West German government in Bonn as well.

-The BBC discontinued its “Program for East Germany” in 1975, after which only a cross-German service remained.
+The BBC discontinued its “Programme for East Germany” in 1975, after which only a cross-German service remained.
 And on 26 March 1999, the German Service was discontinued for financial reasons.
 There was no reason to give it money any more, after all the whole of Germany once again had solid democratic foundations and a free press.
 Polling also had indicated that 90 per cent of listeners would be able to follow the English-language BBC World Service.